jina-ai/jina/.github/2.0/cookbooks/Flow.md

 #### Add a Remote `Executor` via `host`

 A Flow does not have to be local-only.
 You can put any Executor to remote(s).
-In the example below, with the `host` keyword `gpu-exec`, is put to a remote machine for parallelization, whereas other Executors stay local.
+In the example below, the Executor with the `host` keyword `gpu-exec`, is put to a remote machine for parallelization, whereas other Executors stay local.
 Extra file dependencies that need to be uploaded are specified via the `upload_files` keyword.